joyesufu/Where_Is_The_Food/README.md

 # Scatter Plot
 Background: We want to see if there is a relationship between Zip Code, Pass & Fail DataFrames.
 We also want to look at Price to Value Rating.
 Requirements:
-  1) Scatter Plot for Passed Resturants vs Zip Code
+  1) Scatter Plot for Passed Restaurants vs Zip Code
-  2) Scatter Plot for Failed Resturants vs Zip Code
+  2) Scatter Plot for Failed Restaurants vs Zip Code
   3) Scatter Plot for Price Value vs Rating
   4) Add Linear Regression Line & R Value
 Outcome: 3 scatter plots with a regression line & r value